 TTTS is usually identified through ultrasounds and prenatal testing before you feel anything more than typical symptoms of pregnancy.
 When TTTS has progressed, you may experience “maternal mirror syndrome.”
-This is when your symptoms mimic those of the recipient fetus who has increased cardiovascular activity.
-You may experience any of the following:
+This is when your symptoms mimic those of the recipient baby, who has increased cardiovascular activity.

 - severe swelling

 Maternal mirror syndrome is rare but serious.
 Seek medical care if your pregnancy is affected by TTTS and you have any of these symptoms.
 You may be admitted to the hospital to control your symptoms and to monitor your twins.

 Pregnancies with multiple babies and one placenta have an elevated risk of TTTS.
 This type of pregnancy is usually identified during an early ultrasound.
 You’ll need to have frequent scans during pregnancy to monitor the size and condition of your twins.
 According to the Twin to Twin Transfusion Syndrome Foundation, early research suggests links between maternal nutrition and TTTS.
 If you have a high-risk pregnancy, your doctor may recommend a specific diet, or prescribe vitamins.

 TTTS occurs when blood isn’t equally exchanged between both babies.